Glasgow Airport Link: History

 Starting in 1991, Fairline Coaches originally operated a route 905 bus service to Glasgow Airport under contract to Scottish Citylink.
 All of the buses were in the Scottish Citylink yellow and blue colours, although the timetable stated that sometimes buses in Fairline's livery may be used.
 Some journeys were run by Arriva Scotland West.

 In 2007, the service was replaced by the Arriva operated Glasgow Flyer, which was announced on 1 June that year, with a start date of 9 July, and subsequently route 905 was withdrawn.

 Fairline Coaches revived their airport service, and ran it independently, again using the route number 905.
 This is the Glasgow Airport Link.

 From 11 August 2008, the service was taken over by First Glasgow and named AirLink, running as their service 757, operating a revised route that goes along the Clydeside Express Way to the SECC and then city centre, instead of stopping at the hotels in the Kelvingrove area of the West End, that route is now taken by the 747 service The timetable and frequency have remained largely unchanged.
 Existing Glasgow Airport Link long-term tickets were accepted on the First service until 30 September 2008.

-Vehicles used

-The service was operated by a fleet of Optare Solos.
-These varied in age, but most were newer models; most of them were also used on Fairline's share of the previous Route 905, and have been repainted silver.